Fire academy course offerings:

 The student has the option of enrolling in the Firefighter certificate program or the Fire Protection degree program.

-- The certificate program is the 21-credit hour Fire and EMT academy.
+The certificate program is the 21-credit hour Fire Academy and EMT certificate.
 Due to the short duration of the program it is not eligible for financial aid.

-- Students that enroll in the EMT option will qualify to sit for NREMT certification upon successful completion of the EMSP coursework.
+Students that enroll in the EMT program will qualify to sit for NREMT certification upon successful completion of the EMSP coursework.
+For more information about the EMT program, please visit this link: https://osuokc.edu/emt

 Tuition and Fees:

-- The Fire only academy consist of 10 credit hours which would approximate to $1,512.50
+The Fire academy consist of 10 credit hours which would approximate to $1,574.50

 Out of pocket expenses: